dummylabs/thewatchman/README.md

 ------------ | ------------- | -------------
 ⚙️ Folders to watch | Comma-separated list of folders to scan for entities and actions recursively. | `/config` ⚙️ Ignored entities and actions | Comma-separated list of items to ignore.
 The entity/action will be excluded from the report if their name matches a rule from the ignore list.
 Wildcards are supported, see [example](https://github.com/dummylabs/thewatchman?tab=readme-ov-file#ignored-entities-and-actions-formely-known-as-services-option-example) below. | `sensor.my_sensor1, sensor.my_sensor2`
-🎛️ Ignored labels (Device Controls) | A configuration entity (`text.watchman_ignored_labels`) used to define a comma-separated list of label names.
-Any entity tagged with these labels will be excluded from the report.
-Exposing this as a configuration entity allows you to manage ignored items dynamically via automations.  | `ignore_watchman`
+⚙️ Ignored labels  | Any entity with these labels will be be excluded from the report.
+You can update the list of ignored labels via automation using the watchman.set_ignored_labels action.  | `ignore_watchman`
 ⚙️ Exclude entity states | Select which states will be excluded from the report | Checkboxes in UI ⚙️ Ignored files | Comma-separated list of files and folders to ignore.
 Wildcards are supported, see [example](https://github.com/dummylabs/thewatchman#ignored-files-option-example) below.
 Takes precedence over *Included folders* option.| `*/blueprints/*, */custom_components/*, */esphome/*`
 ⚙️ Startup delay | By default, watchman's sensors are updated by `homeassistant_started` event.
 Some integrations may require extra time for intiialization so that their entities/actions may not yet be ready during watchman check.
 This is especially true for single-board computers like Raspberry PI.
 This option allows to postpone startup sensors update for certain amount of seconds. | `0`
 ⚙️ Exclude entities used by disabled automations | If enabled, entities referenced only by disabled automations will be excluded from the report. | UI flag
+⚙️ Obfuscate sensitive data in logs | By default, potentially sensitive data, such as entity IDs, are masked in debug logs.
+This option enables the display of full entity names and actions in log files. | UI flag
 ⚙️ Report location | Report location and filename. | `/config/watchman_report.txt`
 ⚙️ Custom header for the report | Custom header for watchman report. | `-== Watchman Report ==-` ⚙️ Report's column width | Report's columns width.
 The list of column widths for the table version of the report. | `30, 7, 60`
 ⚙️ Add friendly names | Add friendly name of the entity to the report whenever possible. | UI flag

 ### Ignored files option example
 * Ignore a file: `*/automations.yaml`